Top 10 Reasons Why the U.S. Economy Won't Collapse

 - The Fed's quantitative easing program and low fed funds rate won't cause hyperinflation.
 If anything, these programs have created a liquidity trap.
 That's when people, businesses, and banks hoard the extra cash instead of spending or lending it.
 The real cause of hyperinflation has been debt repayments to fund wars.

-- The stock market hit new highs in 2015 and 2016.
+- The stock market hit new highs in 2018.
 Stock prices are based on corporate earnings, so that’s a sign of business prosperity.

-- Consumer confidence hit a nine-year high in 2016.
+- Consumer confidence hit an 18-year high in 2018.
 Consumer spending drives almost 70 percent of the economy.

 - Economic growth is slow but stable.
 Since the Great Recession, the economy has grown between 1.5 - 2.7 percent per year.
 According to business cycle theory, a bust only occurs after a boom.
 That's when GDP is more than 3 percent.
 It hasn't been that high since 2005 according to a review of GDP by year.